luiztools/solidity-examples/README.md

 ## Adapter Pattern
 A simple adapter pattern implementation for upgradeable contracts.

+## Blockchain Local HardHat
+A simple example of how to run a local/privat blockchain with HardHat.

 ## CRUD Solidity HardHat
 A CRUD example in Solidity (HardHat).